 Enhancing Market Access by Allowing Spirits to be Shipped Through USPS

 Current federal law prohibits spirits, as well as wine and beer, from being shipped through the USPS.
 Spirits must be shipped by common carriers like UPS or FedEx, which often don’t provide adequate service to addresses in rural areas.
 The USPS is required to deliver to all addresses in the country and, with close to 32,000 USPS centers, the Postal Service would be able to greatly ease the burden placed on small businesses.
-The bipartisan USPS Shipping Equity Act (HR 3721 in the House and S. 5069 in the Senate) would authorize USPS to ship alcohol beverages.
+The bipartisan USPS Shipping Equity Act (HR 3721 in the House and S. 5069 in the Senate) would authorize USPS to ship alcoholic beverages.
 It would require beverage alcohol suppliers to register with USPS and direct USPS to establish rules so that people 21 and over and authorized agents can receive shipments.
 HR 3721 and S. 5069 also would prohibit the resale of alcohol beverages delivered via USPS and require entities utilizing USPS to certify that they are not violating applicable laws.
 The bill does not pre-empt state shipping laws and does not allow shipping into jurisdictions that do not already legally allow it.
 Additionally, it provides that the U.S. District Courts have jurisdiction over any claims made by state, local or Tribal governments over violations regarding sale, mailing and transportation of beverage alcohol.

 Rep. Dan Newhouse introduced HR 3721 in May 2023 and Sen. Merkley and Sen. Kirsten Gillibrand (D-NY) just introduced S. 5069 on Wednesday, Sept.
 18.